karolll95/cinema-challange/README.md

 It can be show, cleaning slot, some private conference/training, some e-sport tournament etc.
 Each of those, are events, that are happening in a room.
 That's why I modeled base class RoomEvent and deriving from it Show, CleaningSlot and Unavailability.
 We can think of it as different room states.
+We can imagine as a system grows, we can have state-specific operations
 - Movie catalog is simplified to store movies with duration and 3D glasses indicator
 - Room catalog is simple, as by cinema definition it shouldn't change a lot.
 There is a name and cleaning slot duration (defaults to some value), which can be updated.